A Catalog of “AI” Art Analogies

 Sampling and Collage

-In music, sampling involves taking bits of pieces of sounds and reusing them in new ways, from musique concrète to hip-hop and beyond.
-In visual art, collage and photomontage involves cutting out photos and putting them together in new ways.
+In music, sampling involves taking bits sounds and reusing them in new ways, from musique concrète to hip-hop and beyond.
+In visual art, collage and photomontage involve cutting out photos and putting them together in new ways.

 How It’s Useful: Remix in hip-hop and electronic music revealed to a lot of people how reusing existing elements can be transformative and create new art forms.